Frequently Asked Questions About Christianity, Answered Honestly!

 1st Samuel 1:19-20

 God shut up Hannah's womb, and she prayed and petitioned the Lord for a son, and God indeed answered her prayer.
 But there is a big difference between God answering prayer, and God having a change of mind because of prayer.
-This is what seems to confuse some people.
-The point being, the Lord had always ordained and intended to raise up Hannah's son Samuel as a great prophet, but He answered her prayer that she might be an example of how God uses us, granting us participation in His glorious salvation program.
-As a result of this scripture notation, she is a roll model of sorts, a continuing witness to all of us who come after, of the power of prayer concerning God's people.
+This is what seems to confuse some Christians.
+The point being, the Lord had always ordained and intended to raise up Hannah's son Samuel as a great prophet, but He answered her prayer that she might be an example of how God uses us as vessels of service, granting us participation in His glorious salvation program.
+As a result of this scripture notation, she is a role model of sorts, a continuing witness to all of us who come after, of the power of prayer concerning God's people.

 1st Samuel 3:19-20

 First, because God told us to pray to the father for what we need.
-God is all knowing and infinite, we know only in part and are finite.
-Thus we don't have to understand His counsel, but we do have to be obedient to it.
-God knows, He instructs, we obey without question, because we are servants not counselors.
+Thus, He wants us to have communion with Him this way.
+God is all knowing and infinite, while we know only in part and are finite.
+We don't have to understand His counsel, but know it is for our good to pray, and are obedient to it.
+God knows and He instructs, and we obey without question because we are His servants, not His questioners or counselors.

-Second, it is because we are not only growing ourselves by prayer, but we are the tools that God uses to get His work done.
-Whether God intends that work of prayer to be in us, or in others whom we pray for, He ordained prayer to change things.
-Thus the prayer of the elect is always meaningful and effectual because it is our petition that His will be done.
-And it brings about intangible, internal, spiritual benefits and growth for the petitioner, even when the petition is denied.
+Second, it is because we are not only growing ourselves in praying, but we are the tools that God uses to get His work done.
+Whether God intends that work of prayer to be in us, or in others whom we pray for, He ordained prayer to be used in the process of doing things.
+Thus the prayer of the elect is always meaningful and effectual because it is in our petition that His will shall be done.
+Make no mistake, it brings about intangible, internal, spiritual benefits and growth for the petitioner, even when the petition is denied.
 All the good that we receive from God have their source from beyond human agency.
-And as the vessels of mercy that God before has prepared unto glory, our prayer is part of that preparation in our walk in this world.
-Our prayer in repentance in seeking Him, or in petitioning on behalf of others, produces change in us as we submit to accept the outcome.
-For benevolence and prayer go hand in hand, even as Love of God aligns with love of our neighbors even as ourselves (Galatians 5:14).
+As the vessels of mercy that God before has prepared unto glory, our prayer is part of that preparation in our walk in this world.
+Our prayer in repentance in seeking Him, or in petitioning on behalf of others, produces change in us as we submit to accept the preordained outcome.
+For benevolence and prayer go hand in hand, even as love of God aligns with love of our neighbors even as ourselves (Galatians 5:14).
 For if we truly love our neighbor, we will desire for them the same gift of salvation as we ourselves have been granted.
 A noble prayer that is taken perfectly before the throne, is according to the will of God.

 Luke 10:26-28

 Does God answer prayer and does prayer change things?
-We all know benevolent prayer is noble, but God's will supersedes our own (sometimes vain) will.
+Yes!
+We all know benevolent prayer is noble, but do we effectively understand that God's will supersedes our own (sometimes vain) will?
 Does God answer selfish prayer in the sense that our present monetary situation, or our physical condition, or the condition of others will be changed by our petition?
 No, not always.
 Maybe not even a majority of the time.
 Because it's not always God's will that one be made physically well, or that one be made financially set, or that they might have enemies removed from their sphere.
-But prayer does change things in that it changes the trust we have in ourselves, wherein we transition to recognize and accept our full dependence and trust upon God.
-Indeed, in times of doubt, trouble or despair, that is when "we" need our prayers the most.
+But prayer does change things in that it changes the trust we have in things, others or ourselves, wherein we transition to recognize and accept our full dependence and trust upon God.
+Indeed, in times of doubt, trouble or despair, that is when "we" need these prayers the most.
 It is a conduit to our Lord God, and it strengthens us.
-Even when some may not feel God is listening, prayer is working because it is in human weakness that the perfection of God is realized.
-We find that strength in the Spirit, as it brings our prayers perfectly to the throne of God.
+Even when some may not feel God is listening, those prayers are working, because it is in human weakness that the perfection of God is realized.
+We find a certain strength in the Spirit, as it brings our prayers perfectly to the throne of God.
 He will not close His ears to the prayer of the believer, even though it may appear so.

 Proverbs 15:29

 Sometimes it seems that many Christians today leave out the most essential element of prayer, which is God's participation.
-In other words, prayer isn't just words in the air, God is the conduit of prayer and also the arbiter deciding what the answer of the petition will be.
+In other words, prayer isn't just words or talking into the air, the Lord is the conduit of prayer and also the arbiter deciding what the answer of the petition will be.
 We are not the power of prayer.
-There are no, "Name It And Claim It" gospels with the God of the Bible.
-Such gospels make God our slave, rather than our Saviour.
+There are no such, "name it and claim it" powers with the God of the Bible.
+Such gospels make God our slave, rather than our Savior.
 God is the one who ultimately answers prayer.
-And it is always according to His will.
-And it is not prayer that ultimately heals people, but God.
-And it is according to His will for their lives, not ours.
-Prayer is the vehicle, but God is the power of prayer.
+It is always according to His good pleasure and is not prayer that brings about healing.
+It is the power of God in prayer, according to His sovereign will.
+Prayer is the vehicle, but God provides the [energeo] work, or power of that vehicle.
 Can prayer affect a person's healing?
 Yes, but only in the sense that God had always intended to heal that person, and had always intended your petition to be granted, working His will through your prayer.
-In other words, it was a God glorifying, God inspired prayer, to the benefit of both those prayed for, and the petitioner.
+It was a God glorifying, God inspired prayer, to the benefit of both those prayed for, and the petitioner.
 Let's not forget, all righteousness comes from God, we are not the source.

 James 5:16-17